Alex Rullo

 Alexander John Rullo (born 15 June 2000) is an Australian racing car and rally driver.
 He currently drives in the Australian Rally Championship for IntelliSpatial Fleetcare Racing.

-He has formerly driven in the TCR Australia Series for Kelly Racing.
+Rullo has formerly driven in the TCR Australia Series for Kelly Racing.
 He has also co-driven with Simona de Silvestro in the No. 78 Nissan Altima in the Pirtek Enduro Cup.

 Rullo also achieved a podium place at the 2025 World Time Attack Challenge at Sydney Motorsport Park.